reidenong/Cheatsheets/README.md

 # Cheatsheets
-A collection of cheatsheets and reference notes for use in exams, or for fun.
+A collection of typesetted cheatsheets and reference notes for use in exams, or for fun.

 Made wrt NUS Modules.

 <br/>